 The Agency has noted that the majority of complaints received by the Program Administrators have been against Designees, rather than Approved Vendors.
 In the 2022 Plan, the Agency considered whether Illinois Shines Designees should be subject to an application process similar to Approved Vendors (as opposed to the current process, where Designees simply register with the program).
 The Agency decided to not apply a more stringent application process for Designees, in light of stakeholder feedback that this would be burdensome and would create barriers for new and emerging businesses.
 Instead, the Agency decided to require Approved Vendors to develop plans and processes for managing their Designees.
-This requirement was incorporated in the 2023 Consumer Protection Handbook, and current Approved Vendors are required to develop and follow a Designee Management Plan by September 1, 2023.
+This requirement was incorporated in the 2023 Consumer Protection Handbook, and current-Approved Vendors were required to develop and follow a Designee Management Plan by September 1, 2023.
 The Agency also stated in its 2022 Plan that it would begin requiring Designees to go through an annual process to renew their registration, similar to the current renewal process for Approved Vendors.
 As part of this process, Designees will submit their training materials and certifications showing that their agents have been trained in accordance with program requirements.
-The development of this process is slated to begin by late 2023.
+The implementationdevelopment of this process is expected slated to begin by late 2023.

 In an initial stakeholder feedback request published May 26, 2023, the Agency again raised the idea of additional registration or application requirements for Designees, and again received feedback that the burdens (both on Designees and on the Program Administrator) would outweigh the benefits.
-The Agency proposes to wait and evaluate the impact of Designee Management Plans, and the annual Designee renewal process, before implementing additional Designee requirements.
+The Agency has decided proposes to wait and evaluate the impact of Designee Management Plans, and the annual Designee renewal process, before implementing additional Designee requirements.
 The Agency does not wish to create additional administrative burdens or hurdles for new and emerging businesses if the existing requirements, once implemented, are adequate to address the underlying consumer protection concerns.
+One minor exception is that the Agency intends to start collecting company ownership and affiliation information from Designees, starting in the 2024-2025 Program Year.
+This information is necessary to allow the Program Administrator to apply disciplinary action, when appropriate, to close affiliates of a disciplined entity (see Section 9.3.3).
+Consistent with the new policy that disciplinary action may be applied to close affiliates of the disciplined entity, if a Designee's initial or renewal registration reveals a close affiliation with a suspended entity, this may be the basis for suspension of the Designee or rejection of the Designee's registration.